-The magnitude and geographic scale of the restoration in the Draft PDARP/PEIS is far greater than in any other prior undertaking by natural resource trustees.
+The magnitude and geographic scale of the restoration in the Final PDARP/PEIS is far greater than in any other prior undertaking by natural resource trustees.
 The Trustees need an effective way to meet their responsibilities, which include the following: restoration planning, restoration implementation, monitoring and adaptive management, financial management, public engagement, and tracking and reporting to the public on restoration progress.
-In keeping with these responsibilities, and in the context of the comprehensive, integrated ecosystem restoration plan, the Draft PDARP/PEIS describes the Trustees' governance structure to implement restoration, as follows:
+In keeping with these responsibilities, and in the context of the comprehensive, integrated ecosystem restoration plan, the Final PDARP/PEIS describes the Trustees' governance structure to implement restoration, as follows:

-The Trustees will continue to work together as a Trustee Council with overall responsibility for assuring that restoration is achieved with financial accountability, and that obligations set forth in OPA, the Consent Decree, the PDARP/PEIS, and future restoration plans are met.
+- The Trustees will continue to work together as

+a Trustee Council with overall responsibility for ensuring that restoration is achieved with financial accountability, and that obligations set forth in OPA, the Consent Decree, the Final PDARP/PEIS, and future restoration plans are met. - The Trustees additionally propose a distributed governance structure that assigns a Trustee Implementation Group (TIG) for each of the eight Restoration Areas (restoration in each of the five

-The Trustees additionally propose a distributed governance structure that assigns a Trustee Implementation Group (TIG) for each of the eight restoration areas (restoration in each of the five Gulf states, open ocean, regionwide, and a TIG for unknown conditions and adaptive management).
-The composition of each TIG varies, depending on the geographic area and restoration types to be performed in each restoration area, as shown in the figure below.
+Gulf states, Open Ocean, Regionwide, and a TIG for Unknown Conditions and Adaptive Management).
+The composition of each TIG varies, depending on the geographic area and Restoration Types to be performed in each Restoration Area, as shown in the figure below.

-Each TIG will generate future restoration plans that identify specific restoration projects, consistent with the funding allocated to restoration types within each TIG.
-These restoration plans will be consistent with the PDARP/PEIS, and each plan will be integrated with the appropriate analysis of tiered environmental impacts.
+Each TIG will generate future restoration plans that identify specific restoration projects, consistent with the funding allocated to Restoration Types within each TIG.
+These restoration plans will be consistent with the Final PDARP/PEIS, and each plan will be integrated with the appropriate analysis of tiered environmental impacts.
 TIG decisions will be made by consensus and documented through a public Administrative Record.
-The Trustees will ensure that the public is involved through public notice of proposed restoration plans, opportunities for public comment, and consideration of all comments received.
+Generally, the Trustee Council and each TIG will hold at least one public meeting every year to discuss restoration status and planning.
+In addition, the Trustees will ensure that the public is involved through public notice of proposed restoration plans, opportunities for public comment, and consideration of all comments received.
+The chart on the next page provides examples of how responsibilities will be distributed among the Trustee Council, the TIGs, and the individual Trustee agencies.